Cleveland Browns relocation controversy: Financial considerations

-Modell's purchase of the team was ultimately approved by the NFL under conditions that the league might otherwise have rejected.
-It was among the most heavily leveraged purchases in league history, as most of the funds used to purchase the team were borrowed.
-Modell spent most of the next 34 years in financial difficulty, especially as interest rates soared and the costs of operating an NFL team escalated with the value of the league's franchises.
-This led Modell to take legally questionable measures to remain solvent.
+On the one hand, the eventual negotiation of a merger with the AFL ended the prospect of expensive bidding wars for players in an era when true free agency did not exist, thus allowing the Browns to remain competitive on the field despite a tight budget.
+Nevertheless, Modell spent most of his tenure as Browns owner in financial difficulty, especially as interest rates soared and the costs of operating an NFL team escalated with the value of the league's franchises.
+As the 1960's came to a close, the Browns appeared in the NFL's final pre-merger championship game, yet Modell's finances were so perilous that they were a major factor in his decision to lobby for the Browns (along with the Pittsburgh Steelers and Baltimore Colts) to be moved to the American Football Conference upon completion of the merger in 1970 in exchange for financial compensation from the other NFL and AFL owners.
+However, the $3 million payout (equal to approximately $ million today) ultimately proved woefully insufficient to clear the team's growing debts.

+The Browns' financial situation led Modell to take legally questionable measures to remain solvent.
 For example, he tried to transfer liability for several personal bad loans to the Browns organization, prompting one of his minority partners to sue him.
 As early as 1983, Modell concluded that he would never be able to pay all of his debts before his deal with the city expired.
 The loss of revenue from the Indians hit Modell especially hard.
 After realizing how much revenue was lost from the Indians moving out of Cleveland Stadium, he requested a referendum be placed on the ballot to provide $175 million in taxes to refurbish the outmoded and declining Cleveland Stadium.

+Baltimore had previously attempted to woo the Cincinnati Bengals and owner Mike Brown into moving his team earlier in the decade, with Brown even visiting with a group in the city in his own attempts to get a new venue for his team.